sylvainschmitt/trollExp/README.md

-trollExp - Run a TROLL experiment with biodiversity
+trollExp - Run a TROLL experiment with biodiversity & climate
 ================
 Sylvain Schmitt
 May 16, 2023